GuidesPriority

 What should I do next?+

-Open the relevant calculator hub that matches the issue, confirm the points, then check official guidance if the risk looks serious.
+Open the relevant calculator that matches the issue, confirm the points, then check official guidance if the risk looks serious.

 Methodology and data notes

-Reviewed by TrafficFineCalculator editorial teamUpdated May 2026
+Reviewed by TrafficFineCalculator editorial teamUpdated 30 July 2026

 Last updated

-This guide answers the decision question first, then sends visitors into the most relevant calculator, local page, or official-source next step.
+This guide answers the practical question first, then links to the calculator, local page, or official source that best fits the ticket.

 Coverage